 In Scotland, local authorities have a duty by law to demonstrate best value and continuous improvement when delivering their services.
 The arrangements for ensuring best value are co-ordinated by the Policy, Planning and Performance Division.
 The division co-ordinates and participates in the identification and conduct of best value service reviews across all Council departments.
-The service reviews are an integral part of the redesign of Council services in recent years.
+The service reviews are an integral part of the Council's Transformation Strategy and Performance Improvement Framework.

 These reviews have contributed to the Council's financial efficiency savings whilst ensuring that services are capable of meeting the needs of users within available resources.
-The role performed by the Policy, Planning and Performance Division is a key element in the achievement of the Council's strategic objectives set out in its Transformation Strategy for 2012 - 2017.
+The role performed by the Policy, Planning and Performance Division is a key element in the achievement of the Council's strategic objectives set out in its Transformation Strategy.

 We use this system to show that we have firm control of everything we do, based on three fundamental principles - openness; integrity and accountability.
 Good governance includes good management, good performance, sound financial management, listening to what local residents have to say about Council services and providing good outcomes for all citizens and service users.